-- Sanitize your hands as soon as you arrive inside the Museum, and wash them frequently during your visit.
-Hand-sanitizer stations can be found throughout the Museum.
+- We recommend sanitizing your hands as soon as you arrive inside the Museum and washing them frequently during your visit.
+Hand sanitizer stations can be found throughout the Museum.

-Though our procedures have changed, our commitment to your safety and enjoyment is a constant.
+Our commitment to your safety and enjoyment remains a constant.

-The Aga Khan Museum will provide an inclusive and welcoming environment for visitors and guests of all ages.
+The Aga Khan Museum provides an inclusive and welcoming environment for all visitors and guests.

 During your visit we will:

 - Provide a quality experience at every point in your visit.

-- Serve as an educational resource, providing you with trustworthy content on the arts of Muslim civilizations.
+- Serve as an educational resource, providing you with trustworthy content on Muslim arts and culture.

-- Offer insightful and engaging public programs that stimulate discussion within the context of mutual respect and diversity.
+- Provide insightful and engaging public programs that stimulate discussion within the context of mutual respect and understanding.

 - Communicate accurate, reliable, clear, and timely information about the Museum.

 - Remove barriers to access through our free programs and our continued commitment to an accessible environment.
 For more information please visit our Accessibility Page.

-To uphold our commitment, we will put you, the visitor, at the centre of our decision making.
+We will put you, the visitor, at the centre of our decision-making to uphold our commitment.